-Moreover, this research will focus on another strong characteristic of Realism: in this desire to account for the world, in parallel with the “life form” novel, appears another kind of novel, the "engaged novel" of recent years, which is concerned with the state of the social world - in terms of very distinct forms, in some texts by Olivier Rolin or those by Michel Houellebecq, by Virginie Despentes, or by Cecile Wajsbrot, the contemporary writer has his place in society.
+Moreover, this research will focus on another strong characteristic of Realism: in this desire to account for the world, in parallel with the “life form” novel, appears another kind of novel, the "engaged novel" of recent years, which is concerned with the state of the social world — in terms of very distinct forms.
+In some texts of Olivier Rolin or those by Michel Houellebecq, Virginie Despentes, or Cecile Wajsbrot, the contemporary writer has his place in society.
 He explores a new form of humanism, no longer blind faith in the greatness of man and the advent of his future, but rather attention to his weaknesses, his mistakes.
-Stephanie Bung in her article: “ Vous trouverez ce livre …” – Cecile Wajsbrot and the Art of Belonging” writes about the fact that books “ …in not belonging to anybody, may create fields of belonging…This paradoxical meaning of “belonging” – [is] not only in the sense of possession, but also in the possibility of being together”.
-(Bung, 58) Moreover, Bung insists on the fact that literature is to be “relief-like”.: “ A relief indicates a specific shift within time and space – either in the geological sense of tectonic movement, or in the sense of an artwork, such as a sculpture, emerging from its material background.
-(Bung, 63)
+In her article “ Vous trouverez ce livre …” – Cecile Wajsbrot and the Art of Belonging,” Stephanie Bung writes about the fact that books “ …in not belonging to anybody, may create fields of belonging…This paradoxical meaning of “belonging” – [is] not only in the sense of possession, but also in the possibility of being together” (Bung, 58).
+Moreover, Bung insists on the fact that literature is to be “relief-like.: “ A relief indicates a specific shift within time and space – either in the geological sense of tectonic movement, or in the sense of an artwork, such as a sculpture, emerging from its material background” (Bung 63).

 Research Objectives and Expected Significance

-The term "Realism," did not find its way into the contemporary French novel literary discourse although there is evidence to an ongoing process of a re-actualization of the Realistic discourse from the 2000s onward.
-This re-actualization, putting Houellebecq, the most famous French author today in the center is the impetus for a renewed interest in aesthetics, genres, worldviews, ones that are most vividly reflected in literary texts.
-Moreover, at the core of this study, lies the deep analysis of the characteristics of New Realism that are different from the ones of 9th century realism.
+The term "Realism" did not find its way into the literary discourse of the contemporary French novel although there is evidence of an ongoing process of a re-actualization of the Realistic discourse from the 2000s onward.
+This re-actualization, putting Houellebecq, the most famous French author today, in the center is the impetus for a renewed interest in the aesthetics, genres, and worldviews that are most vividly reflected in literary texts.
+Moreover, at the core of this study lies the deep analysis of the characteristics of New Realism that are different from those of 19th-century realism.

-The broad objective of my proposed study is to invest the term Realism with meaning within the Contemporary French novel, considering social, political and aesthetic contexts in their relation to the present period.
+The broad objective of my proposed study is to invest the term Realism with meaning within the contemporary French novel, considering social, political, and aesthetic contexts in their relation to the present period.
 Thus I will show strong evidence that will lead to define the work of Houellebecq as well as that of a whole group of contemporary French novelists (including the authors of the “Editions Inculte”), as realistic.
-The study will include these authors: Philippe Aronson, Bruce Bégout, Alexandre Civico, Claro, Mathias Enard, Hélène Gaudy, Mathilde Helleu, Maylis de Kerangal, Mathieu Larnaudie, Stéphane Legrand, Benoît Maurer, Nicolas Richard, Charles Recoursé, Oliver Rohe et Jérôme Schmidt, François Bégaudeau, Joy Sorman, Jérôme Ferrari, Alban Lefranc, Philippe Vasset.
+The study will include these authors: Philippe Aronson, Bruce Bégout, Alexandre Civico, Claro, Mathias Enard, Hélène Gaudy, Mathilde Helleu, Maylis de Kerangal, Mathieu Larnaudie, Stéphane Legrand, Benoît Maurer, Nicolas Richard, Charles Recoursé, Oliver Rohe and Jérôme Schmidt, François Bégaudeau, Joy Sorman, Jérôme Ferrari, Alban Lefranc, and Philippe Vasset.

-In addition to this group, I seek to engage further in the comparison and analysis between these French contemporary authors and other works of authors like: Virginie Despentes, with her trilogy novel Vernon Subutex, which has obvious societal issues and is in continuity of her explicitly political work; Arno Bertina's staging of urgent issues of migration (2006); Laurent Mauvignier’s texts about a society threatened by the exacerbation of community hatred (2016); the recent novels by Jakuta Alikavazovic (2017) or that of Fanny Taillandier (2018) which question the discourses of history and the foundations of the belief system on which our Western societies are based.
+In addition to this group, I seek to engage further in the comparison and analysis of these French contemporary authors and other works of authors such as Virginie Despentes, with her trilogy novel Vernon Subutex, which has obvious societal issues and is in continuity of her explicitly political work; Arno Bertina's staging of urgent issues of migration (2006); Laurent Mauvignier’s texts about a society threatened by the exacerbation of community hatred (2016); the recent novels by Jakuta Alikavazovic (2017) or Fanny Taillandier (2018) which question the discourses of history and the foundations of the belief system on which our Western societies are based.